 People who know me well are amazed at how disciplined I can be about not rambling on about my passion for long-distance running.
 Well, all good things must come to an end.

-Yes, I am a running freak ... placing me far in excess of enthusiast, and well past fanatic.
+Yes I am a running freak ... placing me far in excess of enthusiast, and well past fanatic.
 What entitles me to occupy this pigeonhole?
 Well: this year I am planning to run 30 half-marathons (13.1 miles) and two marathons, which means I am likely to accumulate more running mileage for the year (1,900 miles) than my car has on its odometer.
-I limit myself to only owning 10 pairs of running shoes at a time, have secured the coaching / mentoring services of a local elite runner and coach who won the Disney Marathon eight times, and most tellingly, was selected in 2014, by Runner’s World magazine as having one of the world’s 42 most awesome running-inspired tattoos.
+I force myself to have a self-imposed limit of only owning 10 pairs of running shoes at a time, have secured the coaching/mentoring services of a local elite runner and coach who won the Disney Marathon eight times, and most tellingly, was selected in 2014, by Runner’s World magazine as having one of the world’s 42 most awesome running-inspired tattoos.

 Here is my top 10 list of the ways in which running has made me a better actuary … and vice versa:

 Running can also heighten awareness of the need for meticulous advance planning.
-This year I will have run two marathons: one in Tobago, which I ran in May, and the second, the New York City marathon, in November.
-To be sure I was ready for these races, I started working on my training schedule in 2016.
+This year I will run three marathons: Disney (January), Sao Paulo (July) and Chicago (September).
+To be sure I was ready for these races, I started working on my training schedule in 2017.

 If you can develop an effective marathon training plan, you can also develop an effective plan for a long-term work project.
-A long-term plan lets you know what needs to be done every day to achieve the goal.
+A long-term plan lets you know needs to be done every day to achieve the goal.
 When you deliver a long-term project on time and in full, it may not be immediately obvious to your managers and colleagues how you achieved the goal.
-However, the quality of the plan’s result — whether a work product or a respectable marathon finish — will reflect the quality of a meticulous, well thought-out and well executed plan.
+However, the quality of the plan’s result – whether a work product or a respectable marathon finish – will reflect the quality of a meticulous, well-thought-out and well-executed plan.

 Similarly, even when I’m not engaged in actuarial work, I’m still thinking about it.
 To pass the Society of Actuaries (SOA) exams requires plenty of study and preparation, and even after qualifying, actuaries still need to read and study in order to stay up to date with the industry trends and shifts.
 Staying up to date means you stay actuarially relevant, which is key to the continuing success of our profession.

-For my New York Marathon run, I am already visualizing the entire five-borough course — the streets, the bridges, the turn onto Fifth Avenue and finally, the grand entrance to Central Park.
+For my inaugural Chicago marathon, I am already visualizing the entire course – the start on the magnificent mile, gliding along the Lakeshore and then the grand finale in Grand Park. .
 Visualizing can also be valuable for actuaries: I always recommend to actuarial students that they try to visualize the result they are trying to calculate before they finish a numerical task.
 This helps them think about the driving factors that determine an end result and develop a gut feel for errors.
 For both runners and actuaries, visualization can improve preparedness, reduce mistakes and anxiety, heighten focus, and increase the probability of achieving the goal.

 Most companies now permit casual dress Monday to Friday, but I think we all could benefit from dressing less casually.
 Just as one might not expect a world-class runner to show up for a race wearing torn sneakers, a stained t-shirt and ill-fitting shorts, actuaries can improve their self-presentation by dressing more professionally, especially if giving a presentation to a conference or for upper management.
 First impressions do count, and stellar work can only be enhanced when all presentation aspects are stellar.

-In closing, I would like to quote Daniel Kahneman Behavioral Economist and co-author of Thinking Fast and Slow.
-He once told a journalist that laziness was the dominant characteristic of his friend Richard Thaler, the University of Chicago economist who coauthored with Cass Sunstein the book Nudge, and meant it as a compliment.
+In closing, I would like to quote 2002 Nobel prize-winning psychologist Daniel Kahneman, who won for his work defining Behavioral Economics.
+He once told a journalist that laziness was the dominant characteristic of his friend Richard Thaler, 2017 Nobel Prize winner (also for Behavioral Economics) and meant it as a compliment.
 His reasoning was that Thaler was only willing to work on things that are important.
-Thaler amended the observation by stating that he was only attracted to projects that were both important and fun.
-Both Kahneman and Thaler won the Nobel in 2002 and 2017 respectively for their contribution to Behavioral Economics.
+Thaler amended the observation by stating he was only attracted to projects that were both important and fun.

 I can readily identify with this characterization.
-I would probably not be as passionate about running as I am if I only ran in 5Ks or 10Ks.
-The marathon, for me, is an extremely important and extraordinary challenge — one that takes me out of my comfort zone and pushes me toward greater achievements.
+I too have an innate tendency to be lazy and would probably not be as interested or passionate about running if I only ran in 5Ks or 10Ks.
+The marathon, for me, is an extremely important and extraordinary challenge – one that takes me out of my comfort zone and pushes me toward greater achievements.

 I think we all entered the very challenging actuarial profession for similar reasons – that the work is both important and, for us, fun … and gives us inspiration to push ourselves toward greater achievements.